No matter the season, there are dozens of things to do in Big Sky to keep you busy.

 If you need a change of pace from all of the outdoor adventuring, spend a full day or an afternoon shopping in Big Sky.

 Big Sky has a wide array of stores including outdoor gear, handcrafted jewelry, art galleries, boutiques, and home decor.
 An added perk is that Montana has no sales tax.

-During our last visit to Big Sky, I left my husband at a picnic table to catch up on work and I headed down Town Center Ave. to window shop.
-As I can recall, you’ll be greeted by friendly faces in every store and have a wide variety of retail to shop.
+During my last visit to Big Sky, I left my husband at a picnic table to catch up on work and I headed down Town Center Ave to window shop.
+I was greeted by friendly faces in every store and found a wide variety of retail to shop.

 3. Visit Yellowstone National Park

-One of the best parts about Big Sky is that it’s close to so many notable attractions.
-One of those attractions is how close it is Yellowstone National Park.
-In my one-week stay in Big Sky, I made the one-hour trip into the national park three times!
+One of the best parts about Big Sky is that it’s close to Yellowstone National Park.
+During my first one-week stay in Big Sky, I made the one-hour trip into the national park three times!

 Pack up the car, put your walking shoes on, and get ready to see a diverse array of natural beauty.
 To make your visit to Yellowstone even better, book a tour with an experienced and trained guide.